longwatermelon/gl-cube/README.md

-# gl-cube
+# gl-template

-Cube with modern opengl
+Template for future opengl projects with custom meshes